Sonosus/KosmicSuperspreader/Docs/BUILD.md

 ## Mistakes

 On the v1.3 PCBs, the + and - outputs have been flipped on the silkscreen.
-This has been corrected in the latest version of both the KiCad files and Gerbers.
 Make sure you connect the + pad on the PCB to the - jack and vice versa.

 I made a classic oopsie with the pots; keep the centre pin connected, and bend out the outer pins **before** soldering.
 Use wire to flip the connections.
 Sorry!

+Said errors have been fixed in the latest files and Gerbers.

 ## Building